 Vanvitelli, in order not to break the optical effect of the famous Cannocchiale, placed the Scalone in the center of the building on one side of the vestibule.
 Here stands the Farnese Hercules, which on one side hides from view the entrance to the foyer of the Court Theater, on the other it watches over the entrance to the Scalone d’Onore.

-The Grand Staircase of Honor of the Royal Palace of Caserta is such a masterpiece of architecture and scenography that it has become the model that inspired all the subsequent great world staircases.
+The Grand Staircase of the Royal Palace of Caserta is such a masterpiece of architecture and scenography that it became the model from which all subsequent great staircases in the world were inspired.

-Climbing the first steps, the Scalone immediately appears majestic and immersed in a tranquil light, accentuated by the subtle chiaroscuro of the marbles and decorations.
-Going up, the vision becomes more and more complex as you reach the upper gallery with two marble lions on the sides, a symbol of power and majesty, and in front of it an enormous wall dominated by the immense statues of Merit, Royal Majesty and Truth.
+Climbing the first steps, the staircase immediately appears majestic and immersed in a tranquil light, accentuated by the subtle chiaroscuro of the marbles and decorations.
+Going up the vision becomes more and more complex as you reach the upper gallery with two marble lions on the sides, a symbol of power and majesty, and in front an enormous wall dominated by the immense statues of Merit, Royal Majesty and Truth.

-Now, turning around, you will notice that what you thought was the final part of the Grand Staircase suddenly expands into two enormous and spectacular parallel staircases ending in a structure with arches and columns recalling the shape of a temple.
-Only now will you be able to admire all the majesty of the Scalone and notice a huge dome above it, at a height of 42m.
+Now, turning around, you will notice that what you thought was the final part of the staircase suddenly expands into two enormous and spectacular parallel staircases ending with a structure of arches and columns recalling the shape of a temple.
+Only now will you be able to admire all the majesty of the Grand Staircase and notice at the top, at 42m high, an enormous dome that dominates it.

-Only now will you be able to admire all the majesty of the 32m high Grand Staircase with a volume of 11,664 m3, and which ends at the top with a dome that originally housed an invisible orchestra.
-This dome is actually "fake", as above there is another one suspended from the roof by means of wooden rods... an extraordinary masterpiece of fantasy.
+Only now will you be able to admire all the majesty of the 32m high staircase with a volume of 11,664 m3, and which ends at the top with a dome which originally housed an invisible orchestra.
+This dome is actually “fake”, as above it there is another suspended from the roof by wooden tie rods… an extraordinary masterpiece of imagination.

-While climbing up the side staircase you will admire all this, you will arrive in the large central vestibule, almost a temple, which gives access to the Chapel and the Royal Apartments.
+While climbing up the side staircase you will admire all this, you will reach the large central vestibule, almost a temple, which gives access to the Chapel and the Royal Apartments.

-The magnificence of the Scalone, with its marbles, the enormous statues, the elegant arches, the two enormous staircases, constitute the most spectacular scenography of the 18th century.
+The magnificence of the Grand Staircase, with its marble, the enormous statues, the elegant arches, the two enormous staircases, constitute the most spectacular scenography of the 18th century.

-Now from the upper vestibule you can finally access the Antechambers of the Royal Rooms, and the Palatine Chapel.
+Now from the upper vestibule you will finally be able to access the Antechambers of the Royal Halls, and the Palatine Chapel.

 The visual impact is immediate and dazzling for anyone who passes through the telescope for the first time: the short initial staircase limited by two pillars of the vestibule, and dominated by a large arch (having the same inclination as the Grand Staircase) inevitably pushes us to climb.